 If the idea of more pumpkin-spiced anything terrifies you, focus on something else this month.
-We can help.
-If you suffer from fear of missing out on the latest lattes, pancakes, cupcakes and seasonal beers, we are here for you.
+I can help.
+If you suffer from fear of missing out on the latest lattes, pancakes, cupcakes and seasonal beers, I’m here for you.

-We’re positioned in the middle of this tasty conundrum.
-We can take it or leave it.
-We can also get you past the seasonal boos with our talent for embracing the best in every month.
+I am positioned in the middle of this tasty conundrum.
+I can take it or leave it.
+I can also get you past the seasonal boos with my talent for embracing the best in every month.
 Let’s dive into October.
 If you prefer to bob, that’s fine.

 More Than Halloween